Network model export

 return {"focal_ring_id": list(range(N_RINGS))}

-def filter(self, agent):
+def filter(self, actor):

-return agent.Ring_id in [self.focal_ring_id, self.focal_ring_id + 1]
+return actor.Ring_id in [self.focal_ring_id, self.focal_ring_id + 1]

-def split(self, agent):
+def split(self, actor):

-return agent.Ring_position
+return actor.Ring_position

-creator.create_locations(location_designers=[Ring, Bridge])
+_ = creator.create_locations(location_designers=[Ring, Bridge])

 Let’s have look on the network before we export it: